 - 1. Go to Paragraph, then to Tabs.

 - 2. Clear all tabs.

 - 3. Set the following tabs:

-- .3 left, None (for the chapter number); Set
+- .3 left, none (for the chapter number); Set

-- .6 left, None (for the chapter title); Set
+- .6 left, none (for the chapter title); Set

-- .9 left, None (for the first level); Set
+- .9 left, none (for the first level); Set

-- 1.2 left, None (for second level); Set
+- 1.2 left, none (for second level); Set

-- 1.5 left, None (for the third level); Set
+- 1.5 left, none (for the third level); Set

 - 5.6 right, Leader dots; Set

-- 6.0 right, None (for the page numbers); Set
+- 6.0 right, No Leader dots (for the page numbers); Set

 Set and save!
-Use tabs and not spaces.
+Use tabs and not spaces otherwise your spacing will be off.

-[Exhibit F: Lists are shown in Turabian style.
+F: Lists are shown in Turabian style.
 Read each line below for further instructions.]

 [2"] LIST OF ILLUSTRATIONS [triple space-skip 2 lines] 1.
 Captions Here Should Agree with Those under Illustrations 27 2.
 When Captions Are Long Enough to Use Two or More Lines, the Second Line Is Indented 36 3.
 Exceptionally Long Captions May Be Shortened 51 4.
 Captions Here in the List Are Written in Headline Style 66 5.
 Captions under Illustrations Are Written in Sentence Style 75 6.
-Explanatory Statements under Illustrations Are Not Included in the List of Illustrations 80
+Explanatory Statements under Illustrations Are Not Included in the List of Illustrations 80 LIST OF TABLES [triple space-skip 2 lines] 1.
+Use Exact Titles as They Appear above Tables 6 2.
+Titles Are Written Here in Headline Style 29 3.
+All the Titles above the Tables Are Written in the Particular Style Chosen 39 4.
+Number All the Tables with Arabic Numbers 73 5.
+Tables That Are Approximately Half Page or More in Length Must Appear on a Separate Page 105